Religious Studies

 Middle School

-The Middle School Religious Studies curriculum aims to form students as lifelong explorers of faith.
+The Middle School religious studies curriculum aims to form students as lifelong explorers of faith.
 By studying Hebrew and Christian scriptures, Church teachings, and the lives of holy people recognized as exemplars of faith, spirituality and justice, students develop a deep understanding of their own dignity and the ways faith shapes the life of the human community.
 They examine scripture, prayer, art, and history to reflect on theological concepts and wrestle with ethical questions of identity, community, and ultimacy.
 As a whole, the curriculum inspires students to deepen their relationship with God and serve the world with compassion and justice.
 Through a variety of activities, students are encouraged to explore and integrate faith with personal growth, offering students opportunities to apply religious teachings to their own lives while engaging creatively with Catholic and Sacred Heart traditions.

 Skills Emphasized